-Born and raised in Melbourne by my artist mother and architect father.
+I was born and raised in Melbourne by my artist mother and architect father.
 How they ended up with an astronomer for a daughter is anyone's guess, but then again astronomy is all about discovery and finding creative solutions to challenging scientific questions.
-After years of research and working in universities, I forged a new path into the tech industry.
-Leaving academia has been a slow process; working in research has been truly fantastic, and I've had some amazing opportunities...
+After years of research and working in universities, I'm forging my own path into the tech industry.
+Leaving academia has been a slow process for me.
+Working in research has been truly fantastic, and I've had some amazing opportunities... but...

 For the past two years I've been working on numerous data management and policy, and research strategy projects, with focus on building capacity in data-intensive research; mainly around scientific computing and "big-data" infrastructure (petabyte scale datasets).
 During my last 6 months at Swinburne I worked with the DVC (R&D) to establish a new University Institutes Model, which resulted in the establishment of several industry focussed data science, health tech, social innovation, smart cities, and manufacturing futures research institutes.